SRD-Archive/srd-archive/OpenD6_SRD/OpenD6 Space SRD.md

 you need to equal or beat to succeed.
 He often won’t inform you which tasks are easier and which are harder, though he might give you hints.
-(“Hmmm, catching your grappling hook around that small outcropping is going to be pretty hard.…”) The gamemaster then uses the rules to interpret the die roll and determine the results of the action.
+(“Hmmm, catching your grappling hook around that small outcropping is going to be pretty hard . . .”)
+The gamemaster then uses the rules to interpret the die roll and determine the results of the action.